Person Entity

 suffix: String

-gender: String # From person_properties vocabulary
+sex: String # From person_properties vocabulary (recorded in source)

-born_on: Date # From person_properties vocabulary
+gender: String # From person_properties vocabulary (self-identified)

 occupation: String # From person_properties vocabulary